NFL roundup: 49ers win thrilling shootout vs. Saints

 in the race for the No. 1 seed in the NFC.

-Seattle (10-2), which visits the Los Angeles Rams on Sunday night, holds the
+Seattle (10-3) lost to the Los Angeles Rams on Sunday night, falling one game

-tiebreaker over the 49ers.
-The two teams meet again in the regular-season
+behind the 49ers, but two teams meet again in the regular-season finale, and

+the Seahawks have beaten San Francisco in their previous meeting this season.

 Chiefs 23, Patriots 16